WordPress/gutenberg/packages/data/README.md

 -   _\_mapSelect_ `Function`: Function called on every state change.
 The returned value is exposed to the component implementing this hook.
 The function receives the `registry.select` method on the first argument and the `registry` on the second argument.
 -   _deps_ `Array`: If provided, this memoizes the mapSelect so the same `mapSelect` is invoked on every state change unless the dependencies change.
+-   _stores_ `Array`: If provided, this invokes mapSelect only when specific stores change, not the entire registry.

 _Returns_